uw-dims/dims-finalreport/docs/source/challenges.rst

-branded logo, etc. If a second DIMS instance is to be stood up, a complete set of similar systems (though configured differently with another address range, another set of DNS names, etc.) must be independantly set up.
+branded logo, etc. If a second DIMS instance is to be stood up, a complete set of similar systems (though configured differently with another address range, another set of DNS names, etc.) must be independently set up.
 This means that very little can be hard-coded, since each deployment will be isolated and independent (yet made up of the same service components from the same set of Ansible playbooks and instructions).
 This isn't the way that most people learn how to